This page is part of research into the costs you can expect to pay when keeping a pet in the UK.

 Kennels are a popular option for dog and cat owners who go on holiday and need a safe place for their pets to stay.

-During Autumn 2017 we contacted 10 random kennel firms in the UK and asked them to provide us with a price for keeping one medium sized dog and one cat for two weeks.
+During 2019 we contacted 10 random kennel firms in the UK and asked them to provide us with a price for keeping one medium-sized dog and one cat for two weeks.

 Below you’ll find the results of our findings, this page is a great resource for those researching the average cost of kenneling.

 We are conducting research into how much pet owners think kenneling will cost.

 The poll below is entirely optional, you can skip this question if you wish:

 Who We Contacted

 We got in touch with 1o random kennel and pet boarding firms from various locations in the UK.